Up the Mess (Excerpt from ECO Canada - Newsletter)

 or environmental protection training for contaminated, hazmat or pollution management

-through courses, conferences, seminars, workshops and summits and found that the
+through other courses, conferences, seminars, workshops and summits and found

-theoretical, practical and real world learning environment found in this 5-day
+that the theoretical, practical and real world learning environment found in this

-and 3 night course was the best that they have experienced.
+5-day and 2 night courses was the best that they have experienced.

 is demonstrated that 75% of course attendees each year attend the courses based